Breastfeeding: Health effects

-Support for breastfeeding is universal among major health and children's organizations.
+Breastfeeding support is universal among major health and children's organizations.
 WHO states, "Breast milk is the ideal food for the healthy growth and development of infants; breastfeeding is also an integral part of the reproductive process with important implications for the health of mothers."

-Breastfeeding is associated with a lowered risk of a number of diseases in both mothers and babies.
+Breastfeeding is associated with a lowered risk of several diseases in both mothers and babies.
 Comparing infants that were exclusively breastfed for at least 3 months with never-breastfed infants, the American Academy of Pediatrics reported that in the first year of life breastfed babies averaged about $400 in savings of health care costs.

 Baby

-Early breastfeeding is associated with fewer nighttime feeding problems.
-Early skin-to-skin contact between mother and baby improves breastfeeding outcomes and increases cardio-respiratory stability.
-Some studies show that breastfeeding aids general health, growth and development in the infant.
-Infants who are not breastfed are at mildly increased risk of developing acute and chronic diseases, including lower respiratory infection, ear infections, bacteremia, bacterial meningitis, botulism, urinary tract infection and necrotizing enterocolitis.
-Breastfeeding may protect against sudden infant death syndrome, insulin-dependent diabetes mellitus, Crohn's disease, ulcerative colitis, childhood lymphoma, allergic diseases, digestive diseases, obesity, or childhood leukemia later in life. and may enhance cognitive development.
-The CDC reports that infants who are breastfed have reduced risks of ear infections, obesity, type 1 diabetes, asthma, SIDS, and lower respiratory, and gastrointestinal infections.
+Infants who are not breastfed are at mildly increased risk of developing lower respiratory infection, ear infections, bacteremia, bacterial meningitis, botulism, urinary tract infection and necrotizing enterocolitis.
+Breastfeeding may protect against sudden infant death syndrome, insulin-dependent diabetes mellitus, Crohn's disease, ulcerative colitis, childhood lymphoma, allergic diseases, digestive diseases, obesity, and childhood leukemia.
 It is hard however to distinguish the importance of breastfeeding per se and other correlated socioeconomic factors (breastfeeding is more frequent in richer families with higher educations).
 Comparing breastfed and non-breastfed siblings in a given family drastically decreases the association between breastfeeding and long-term child well-being.

 Growth

 The average breastfed baby doubles its birth weight in 5–6 months.
 By one year, a typical breastfed baby weighs about 2 1/2 times its birth weight.
-At one year, breastfed babies tend to be leaner than formula-fed babies, which improves long-run health.
+At one year, breastfed babies tend to be leaner than formula-fed babies, which improves long-term health.

-The Davis Area Research on Lactation, Infant Nutrition and Growth (DARLING) study reported that breastfed and formula-fed groups had similar weight gain during the first 3 months, but the breastfed babies began to drop below the median beginning at 6 to 8 months and were significantly lower weight than the formula-fed group between 6 and 18 months.
+The Davis Area Research on Lactation, Infant Nutrition and Growth (DARLING) study reported that breastfed and formula-fed groups had similar weight gain during the first 3 months.
+Breastfed babies began to drop below the median beginning at 6 to 8 months and were significantly lower in weight than the formula-fed group between 6 and 18 months.
 Length gain and head circumference values were similar between groups, suggesting that the breastfed babies were leaner.